heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Another definition:

-> A domain-specific language is a programming language or executable specification language that offer, through appropriate notations and abstractions, expressive power focused on, and usually restricted to, a particular problem domain.
+> A domain-specific language is a programming language or executable specification language that offers, through appropriate notations and abstractions, expressive power focused on, and usually restricted to, a particular problem domain.

 #### Where is it in the stack?

+* Libraries:
+* Compiler Extension
+* Compiler / Runtime:
+* Hardware

 #### Why GPL's not DSL's?

+Reasons for moving to GPL's as base for DSL's

 * problem of domain-composition
 * problem of abstraction